momogodi2000/projector-management-app-in-django/README.md

  projector management app in django

- run the requirement.txt to have the dependency
+ run the requirement.txt to have the dependency run python manage.py test to see the different test

  work progression
  # MOMO godi yvan is the group header and work on the authentification/session and admin dashbaord aith test endpoint with postman.